ShadowZ1xy/dac-ai-saas/README.md

 - Modern web application built with React and Node.js
 - AI integration for task management assistance
-- Responsive design for desktop and mobile use
 - Secure authentication

 ## Live Demo